trnunes/mind-trix/README.md

-🧠 Mind Map Tool
+🧠 Mind Trix - MindMaps

-Welcome to the Mind Map Tool!
+Welcome to the Mind Trix!
 This app is designed to help you brainstorm, organize ideas, and visualize concepts in an intuitive and powerful way.
 With features like AI-generated subtopics, manual node creation, and the ability to annotate nodes, this tool makes it easy to structure your thoughts, plan projects, and more.

 ✨ Features